Pemigatinib is a drug treatment for bile duct cancer. It is also known as Pemazyre.

 Your blood tests might show that you have high levels of a substance called creatinine.

-Creatinine is a protein made by the muscles.
-The kidneys remove them from our bodies and get rid of them in the urine.
+Creatinine is a waste product made by the muscles.
+The kidneys remove this from our blood and get rid of it in our urine.
 You have blood tests to check the levels of creatinine.

 Occasional side effects